L2NE-dev/L2NE-dev/README.md

 > Partially AI generated `README.md` for my profile.

+## ⚠️ Cautions

+There are indications of BDP, CPTSD...
+Also has an official diagnosis of Asperger's. ❌

 ## 🚀 About Me

 I'm a passionate **Frontend Developer** with a strong focus on creating user-friendly web applications.
 I have experience working with modern technologies ..., along with HTML, CSS, and JavaScript.
 My goal is to deliver high-quality, responsive, and accessible interfaces that provide an exceptional user experience.